 Lev Parnas' plan to show up at Trump's Senate impeachment trial prompts even more confusion

-Lev Parnas, the indicted associate of President Trump's personal lawyer Rudy Giuliani, has been granted permission to attend the Senate impeachment trial on Wednesday -- but there are just a few small problems, Fox News has learned.
+Lev Parnas, the indicted associate of President Trump's personal lawyer Rudy Giuliani, has been granted permission to attend the Senate impeachment trial on Wednesday -- but won't be able to attend due to something of a technical snag.

 No electronic devices are permitted in the Senate even for senators, and U.S. District Court Judge J. Paul Oetken explicitly denied Parnas' request to remove his monitoring device, even as he issued an order allowing Parnas to travel to Washington, D.C.

+"Although we couldn’t arrange to have Lev Parnas watch the trial with us because his GPS ankle monitor is not allowed, Lev will join us in DC tomorrow to show support for a fair trial, with witnesses & evidence," Parnas' attorney, Joseph Bondy, wrote on Twitter.

-Senate Minority Leader Chuck Schumer, D-N.Y., provided a ticket for Parnas, according to documents Parnas provided to the court.
+Senate Minority Leader Chuck Schumer, D-N.Y., had provided a ticket for Parnas, according to documents Parnas filed with the court.
 Democrats have said Parnas' explosive accusations against the president should play a larger role in the impeachment trial, and some have floated calling him as a witness.

-Fox News is told that congressional security officials were unaware of Parnas' plan and don't know how to handle Parnas' monitoring device.
+Fox News is told that congressional security officials were unaware of Parnas' plan when the judge's order was issued, and didn't know how to handle Parnas' monitoring device.

 “We’re going to have to run this by the legal folks,” said one congressional source.